ljs930303/portfolio/find underestimated footballers/README.md

 By doing so, you can find the best players of weaker teams on the top of the result table because, in order for a player to be the best performing player of the underdog team many times, his team needs to be underdog in many fixtures too.

+Conclusion and some exemplary findings are summarized in <5) Analysis result.pdf>

 # Programs used

 This project uses Python for API data extraction and Microsoft SQL Server for analysis.

+You need to run file number 1 to 4 in an numerical order to get the right result at the end.
+API data extraction process and analysis process have two parts each because otherwise API data extraction process would use too much time to gather needless data.